miguellopes-dev/JobTracker/README.md

 # JobTracker
-Python Application that helps you follow your job applications.
+Python Application using SQL SERVER that helps you follow your job applications.